Polymer in water

 run 30000

-This first run serves as a benchmark to quantify the changes induced by the forcing.
+This first run will serve as a benchmark to later quantify the changes induced by the forcing.
 Then, let us apply a forcing on the 2 oxygen atoms using two add_force commands, and run for an extra 30 ps:

 fix myaf1 topull1 addforce ${f0} 0 0